South Devon: Walks and Wild Swims

-Head out for a day’s adventuring with the family to explore the fantastic woodland world.
-Pack your swimmers and be ready for the best wild swimming in the UK.
+Head out for a day’s adventuring in South Devon with the family to explore.
+Pack your swimmers and be ready for the best wild swimming in Devon.

 The beech trees in these woods are so enormously spectacular, they are truly breath-taking.
 Combine that with their location at the bottom of the valley, right by the River Dart, and you’ve got a great day out.
 Sharrah Pool is along this route if you keep going far enough, but there are many opportunities for a dip all the way along the river.
 The rugged footpath rises and falls as it heads upstream towards magnificent ancient beech woodland.